Gibberlings3/Ajantis_BG1_Expansion/ajantisbg1/Docs/Readme.ajantisbg1.German.txt

 HISTORY

+Version 19.3:
+-If BG1NPC Romance is installed, Friendship Path should not start for low rep.
+-Reaction to three FF on the road should not lead to a stutter.
+-Reaction to SoD romances should happen independent whether another ended already.
+-Rephrased note about compatibility with Road to Discovery in the readme: RtD does not have to be installed before Ajantis Expansion.

 Version 19.2:
 -Fixed install error for French version.
 -Corrected patching of scripts for compatibility with EndlessBG1 (no notable bug for players).